 Avoiding an outplacement strategy is no guarantee for avoiding staff changes.
 On the contrary, avoiding it or approaching it haphazardly is a surefire way to burn bridges with former employees.
 And an absence of outplacement services will likely direct the fire’s blaze toward remaining employees and the company’s market reputation.

 Caring for Facilitating Team Members

 Although corporate leaders don’t typically conduct the face-to-face separation conversations themselves, they are responsible for the decisions that preceded layoffs and for the company’s health during and after.
 That enduring health is the result of leaders coming alongside the HR personnel involved in the day-to-day difficulties.
-Those facilitating the day-to-day components of layoffs shoulder an incredible weight as they oversee the building of severance packages, sharing the news, and navigating an employee’s, oftentimes emotionally wrought, reaction.
+Those facilitating the day-to-day components of layoffs shoulder an incredible weight as they oversee the building of severance packages, share the news, and navigate an employee’s, oftentimes emotionally wrought, reaction.

 As one PROMARK coach commented: